The Micro/Small

 by Kaustav has some very interesting examples of scratch-building,

-The Alexander
+The Alexander RR

-& Not So
+Goods & Not So Goods

 is a UK web site that covers a lot of the history and